Tim-Yu/Biodiversity-data-cleaning/Easy/README.md

     install.package("countrycode")

 # Data reading
-The "species.txt" need to be in the working directory. \n Read the input description in the file.
+The "species.txt" need to be in the working directory.
+Read the input description in the file.